littlecodersh/ItChat/README.rst

 The attachment download function of itchat is in Text key of msg

+Name of the file (default name of picture) is in FileName key of msg

 Download function accept one location value (include the file name) and store attachment accordingly.

 .. code:: python